gph82/mdciao/doc/index.rst

 .. note::

- Lastly, a note of caution regarding what the above definitions for *contact* and *frequency* entail:
+ Lastly, a note of caution regarding the above definitions for *contact* and *frequency*:

  * the kinetic information is averaged out.
 Contacts quickly breaking and forming and contacts that break (or form) only once **will have the same frequency** as long as the **fraction of total time** they are formed is the same.
 For analysis taking kinetics into account, use. e.g. `pyemma <http://mdtraj.org>`_.
  * The sharp, "distance-only" cutoff can sometimes over- or under-represent some interaction types.
 Modules like `get_contacts <https://github.com/getcontacts/getcontacts>`_ capture these interactions better.